pcad222/PINN-Magnetic-Field-Reconstruction/README.md

 Additional information is provided in the respective dataset descriptions in the `data/` directory.

-## Requirements

-The analysis was performed in Python using packages including:

-- PyTorch
-- NumPy
-- Pandas
-- SciPy
-- Matplotlib

-## Usage

-Instructions for reproducing the magnetic field reconstructions and analysis are provided with the corresponding code.

 ## Citation

-If you use the data or code from this repository, please cite the associated manuscript.
+If you use the data from this repository, please cite the associated manuscript.

-## Data and Code Availability
+## Data  Availability

-The data and code supporting the results presented in the manuscript are available through this repository.
+The data supporting the results presented in the manuscript are available through this repository.